Kreswell/kreswell.github.io/_posts/Scratch.md

 This week there's been a lot going on at work and in my personal life, but I think one of the main sticking points that's been preventing me from working is this blog.

-I've been wanting to do more writing
+For years, I've been wanting to do more writing.
+I've always wanted to

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjA0Mzg1MTksMjExNzA2OTkyNywtMj
+eyJoaXN0b3J5IjpbLTIxNDA1MTE4NTQsMjExNzA2OTkyNywtMj
 MxMzMzMDAyLDc0MTk2OTg3N119
 -->